377 Communities in Florida

 While Florida has a humid subtropical climate, the heat is tempered somewhat because no part of the state is too far from the ocean.
 During the summer months the average temperature is in the low 90s while the winter months bring temperatures around the mid 50s.
 Known as the lightning capital of the United States, Central Florida experiences more lightning strikes than anywhere else in the country.
 Afternoon thunderstorms are common throughout the state resulting in Florida having one of the highest annual averages of precipitation in the country.

 Florida borders Georgia and Alabama to the north and is completely surrounded by water to the east, south and west making this one of the country's only peninsula states.
-To the east is the Gulf of Mexico and to the west is the Atlantic Ocean.
+To the west is the Gulf of Mexico and to the east is the Atlantic Ocean.
 The southern region of Florida is known as the Everglades and is made up of marshes and swamps.

 Recreation, Culture & Entertainment